Mike Berticelli

+Career

+Coach Berticelli served as the Men's Soccer Coach at Thomas College from 1976 to 1979, compiling a career record of 41-18-2 and was named New England Coach of the Year in 1977, He then made the switch to head men's soccer coach at UNC-Greensboro from 1980 to 1983.
+He led the Spartans to Division III national championships in 1982 and 1983.

 From 1984 to 1989, he was the head men's soccer coach at Old Dominion University, where he posted a 76–27–16 record in six seasons.
 His teams reached the championship game of the Sun Belt Conference Tournament every year he coached there.
 He led the Monarchs to two conference championships, and their first ever NCAA tournament appearance.
 He earned Sun Belt Conference Coach of the Year honors in 1984.
 The Monarchs were ranked in the top 20 in the nation the last five years he coached there.
 His teams sprung two upsets at Old Dominion over the No. 1 ranked team in the nation.

-He also served as the head men's soccer coach at UNC-Greensboro from 1980 to 1983.
-He led the Spartans to Division III national championships in 1982 and 1983.